-macOS Catalina is Apple’s shiny new operating system for the Mac and it’s got a ton of great features and improvements.
+macOS Catalina is Apple’s shiny operating system for the Mac that has been around for a while, and it’s got a ton of great features and improvements.
 You’re probably keen to get started and install it straight away.
-Before you do, consider whether you want to install it over the top of your current OS, or as a completely clean install of macOS Catalina.
-The benefits of the latter are that it will be like a completely new Mac, with all your settings wiped out, and junk files gone.
+Before you do, consider whether you want to install it over the top of your current OS or as a completely clean install of macOS Catalina.
+The benefits of the latter are that it will be like a completely new Mac, with all your settings wiped out and junk files gone.
 It should make your Mac run faster.
 The rest of this article will explain how to clean install macOS Catalina.

 - Choose the System Junk tool.